ThiagoDiasV/xsunit-challenge/README.md

 # X-SUNIT REST API

 X-SUNIT REST API stores information about the survivors of the current alien invasion, in order to help us, X-SUNIT members, to survive this terrifying apocalypse.
+May the force be with you, X-SUNIT survivors!

 ## Ruby version
 2.6.2p47